inklu/CyclesRun/README.md

 # CyclesRun
-It's designed for periodically invoking void static functions in a predifined time.
+It's designed for periodically invoking void static functions in a predifined time on Arduino platform.

 Base class is CyclesRun.
 It can by used directly through CyclesRun::addCycle passing an array of functions or can be inherited from the base class and used one of the following overloaded methods: onEveryMls(), onEveryCycle().